 The pitfalls associated with the use of "=" for assignment and "==" for equality, and allowing assignments as expressions, are well known in the C community and have given rise to coding guidelines such as MISRA-C [3] and analysis tools such as lint.
-However it is preferable for such pitfalls to be avoided in the first place, through appropriate language design and that is how Ada has approached this issue then the program will simply fail to compile and all will be well.
+However it is preferable for such pitfalls to be avoided in the first place, through appropriate language design and that is how Ada has approached this issue if The_Signal := Clear then --- illegal then the program will simply fail to compile and all will be well.